-- Before installing the clips, cover the cylinder head with a clean cloth to prevent the clips from coming off into the cylinder head cavity. - Tighten the bolts to the specified torque in two or three steps in the proper tightening sequence as shown.
+- Before installing the clips, cover the cylinder head with a clean cloth to prevent the clips from coming off into the cylinder head cavity. - Apply the engine oil to the threads and contact surfaces. - Tighten the bolts to the specified torque in two or three steps in the proper tightening sequence as shown.